SkinetTeam/Skinet-MEST-C/docs/Using-the-Inference-Notebook.md

 These parameters will control which mode the Inference Tool will run and how much text will be displayed.

 * `mode`: The name of the inference mode to use.
-Note that 'chain' will use multiple modes.
+Note that 'chain' will use multiple modes and is the prefered mode.
 * `displayMode`: Whether to display every step (`"All steps"`) of an inference, or only statistics (`"Only statistics"`).